lpereira/lwan/README.md

 If you're building Lwan for a distribution, it might be wise to use the `-DMTUNE_NATIVE=OFF` option, otherwise the generated binary may fail to run on some computers.

+TLS support is enabled automatically in the presence of a suitable mbedTLS installation on Linux systems with headers new enough to support kTLS, but can be disabled by passing `-DENABLE_TLS=NO` to CMake.

 ### Tests